backstreetbrogrammer/08_DynamicProgramming/README.md

 #### Top 20 problems
 1. Longest Common Subsequence
-   : Given two sequences, find the length of longest subsequence present in both of them.
+   : Given two sequences, find the length of the longest subsequence present in both of them.
 A subsequence is a sequence that appears in the same relative order, but not necessarily contiguous.
 For example, “abc”, “abg”, “bdf”, “aeg”, ‘”acefg”, .. etc are subsequences of “abcdefg”.
 2. Longest Increasing Subsequence
    : The Longest Increasing Subsequence (LIS) problem is to find the length of the longest subsequence of a given sequence such that all elements of the subsequence are sorted in increasing order.
 For example, the length of LIS for {10, 22, 9, 33, 21, 50, 41, 60, 80} is 6 and LIS is {10, 22, 33, 50, 60, 80}.
+3. Edit distance
+   : Given two strings str1 and str2 and below operations that can be performed on str1.
+Find minimum number of edits (operations) required to convert ‘str1’ into ‘str2’.
+Insert, Remove, Replace - all the operations are of equal cost.

 #### Basic problems
 1. Ugly numbers